-She sighed and pulled away, looking at his face.
+Jean sighed and pulled away, looking at his face.
 He didn't seem injured or anything, but looked pained, like he was being attacked by an indescribable sadness.
 She used her thumb to wipe away the tears under his eyes and plucked a tissue from the nearby box.

 "You sure you want to go in today?
 You can stay home, you haven't missed any classes yet."

-Dustin shook his head and wiped the tears from his eyes, trying to reign in the mixed emotions.
+Dustin shook his head and accepted the tissue, blowing his nose whilst trying to reign in the mixed emotions.

 "No, it's ok.
 I'll go in."
-He said, turning away to find some clothes.
+He said, turning to find clothes.

 "You sure you're ok?
 Anything you want to talk about?"

-Dustin looked held up his shirts one at a time and tried to identify them, first annoyed that it wasn't working, then weirding himself out by thinking that something was supposed to happen.
+Dustin looked held up his shirts one at a time and tried to identify them, first annoyed that it wasn't working, then dropping them like something infected them, his mind in constant turmoil.

-He mumbled that he would be OK back to his mother and chose a random shirt, wondering why he was disappointed at the lack of defense it offered.
+He mumbled that he would be fine back to his mother and chose a random clean shirt, wondering why he felt disappointment at the lack of defence it offered.

-He tried to convince himself that he was thinking of a game he had played recently, or one that was coming out that he had forgotten about, but couldn't help the emotions that overtook him whenever something else came up.
+He tried to convince himself that he was thinking of a game he had played or one coming out he had forgotten about, but couldn't help the emotions that overtook him whenever something else came up.

-The sounds of a car turning on as he left his room gave him a nostalgic feeling, like he hadn't heard or seen a car in over a decade.
+The sounds of a car turning on as he left his room gave him nostalgia like it had been decades since he had last seen or heard a car.

-As his mother left for work he peered out the window overlooking the driveway, watching as she pulled away in a little Audi.
-As well as watching his mother leave, he scanned the surroundings, looking at the street to see if anything was approaching.
+As his mother left for work, he peered out the window overlooking the driveway, watching as she pulled away in a little Audi.
+Whilst watching his mother leave, he scanned the surroundings, looking at the street to see what was approaching.

-His head was filled with the possible locations he could be attacked in, only stressing him out even further.
+Memories filled his head with the locations they could attack in him, only stressing him out even further.

 Why wasn't he going to finish the course?

 He splashed more water on his face, but couldn't shake the turmoil within his head.
-Hoping that something to eat would fix the problem he dashed down the stairs and threw together a bowl of cereal, savoring the taste.
-He had been living on hardtack for so long he forgot about other foods.
+Hoping that something to eat would fix the problem he dashed down the stairs and threw together a bowl of cereal, savouring each spoonful.
+He lived on hardtack for so long he forgot about other foods.

-Dustin could almost taste the dry biscuits in his mouth, and tried to shove more cereal in to counteract it.
+Dustin almost tasted the dry biscuits in his mouth and tried to shove more cereal in to counteract it.

 His senses were going haywire from the information overload.
-In the back of his head he could feel that something was coming, not immediately, but soon.
-He remembered the vivid images of fighting, Losing.
+In the back of his head, he knew something was coming.
+He remembered the vivid images of fighting.
+Losing.

 He was twenty years old, yet felt his time was approaching.

-By the time he packed his things together and got in the car, he realized he forgot which side was brake and which was accelerate.
-Once he worked that out, he finally set off towards the university, a short fifteen minute drive.
+Dustin packed his things together and got in the car.
+He realised upon entry he had forgotten which side was the brake and which was to speed up.
+Once he worked that out, he set off towards the university, a short fifteen-minute drive.

 At least, it should have been.
-He couldn't help but check every blind spot constantly, afraid something was going to pop out and get him.
+He couldn't help but check every blind spot, afraid something would pop out and get him.
 He ended up going 10 below the speed limit, jumping at the angry beeps other drivers gave him.

 The university campus was busy as students arrived for morning classes, sending Dustin into a panic as he tried to keep track of everything moving around him, watching for anyone who looked out of place.

-He almost crashed into a pole as he failed to turn right, blushing as onlookers laughed, one of them yelling, asking him if he knew how to drive.
+He almost crashed into a pole as he did not turn right, blushing as onlookers laughed, one of them yelling, asking him if he knew how to drive.

-He parked the car in the furthest spot from his class, where few other cars bothered to go.
-He took the paths least traveled towards the class, and sat down at the back so he could see everyone, with nobody behind him.
+Dustin parked the car in the furthest spot from his class, where few other cars bothered to go.
+He took the paths least travelled towards the class, and sat down at the back so he could see everyone, with nobody behind him.

-When the lecturer came in, she gave him a look, surprised to find him at the back, his spot empty where he usually sat at the front.
+When the lecturer came in, she gave him a look, surprised to find him at the back, his spot empty where his usual seat was.

-He ended up being distracted all class, unable to focus on the board.
-When the teacher called his name, asking for the answer to an equation, he unconsciously gave it.
+He ended up distracted all class, unable to focus on the board.
+When the teacher called his name, asking for the answer to an equation, he gave it without thinking.

-It wasn't out of place for students to do so, but Dustin had practically listed off the numbers like it was written in front of him, rather than calculating it himself.
+It wasn't out of place for students to do so, but Dustin had listed off the numbers like someone wrote it in front of him, rather than calculating it himself.
 This repeated several times, even drawing some attention from other students as he continued to give his answer before she could even finish asking him.

-Mathematics was straightforward for those who understood the formulas and how to apply them, it came down to calculating once you knew what to do.
-Dustin definitely knew the formula, but each time he answered, he wasn't calculating it himself.
-He simply remembered what the answer was, like he had already done the question before.
+Mathematics was straightforward, find the formula, and apply it.
+Dustin knew the formula, but each time he answered, he wasn't calculating it himself.
+He somehow remembered what the answer was like he had already done the question before.

-It wasn't impossible that he actually had done them before, but very unlikely, as it occurred several times throughout the class, on questions that she had made up herself.
-Whilst the class was impressed with his speed, his mind was only growing more doubtful of what was real and what was fake.
+It wasn't impossible he had done them before, but very unlikely, as it occurred several times throughout the class, on questions the lecturer herself had made up.
+Whilst his speed impressed the class, his mind was only growing more doubtful of what was real and what was imaginary.

-Deja Vu was a phenomenon when the mind tricks itself into thinking something happened already, a false memory.
-Dustin had experienced it before, like most other people, but knew it was nothing like this.
-He had also never heard of a case that extended past a single event, and encapsulated the rest of his life.
+Deja Vu was a phenomenon where the mind tricks itself into thinking something happened already, a false memory.
+Dustin experienced it before but knew it was nothing like this.
+He had also never heard of a case that extended past a single event and encapsulated the rest of one’s life.

-The classes after his tutorial were lectures, and once again he sat up at very back, keeping everyone else in front of him.
+The classes after his tutorial were lectures, and once again he sat at back, keeping everyone else in front of him.

 "Dustin, what are you doing back here?"

-Dustin was caught up trying to contain his emotions at reuniting with his friend who had died long ago, and the anger at himself for thinking such a thing was real.
+Dustin tried to contain his emotions at reuniting with his friend who had died long ago, and the anger at himself for thinking such a thing was real.

-His friends name was Ben, who had the nickname Bugs.
-He had died not from the monsters that came from the dungeons, but after he had bought something expensive from the Dos store, and was murdered for it.
+His friend's name was Ben, another student at the university.
+He had died not from the monsters that came from the dungeons, but after he had bought something expensive from the Dos store, and other survivors murdered him for it.

 Dustin pretended like he was focusing on setting up to take notes, avoiding looking at Ben.
-The lecture started, saving Dustin from hiding his face, and he begun to write down things from his memories.
+The lecture started, saving Dustin from hiding his face, and he wrote information from his memories into a notebook.

-He circled important things, and added question marks to others.
-There was one name that he went over a couple of times, making it bold.
-He also circled it, and tapped his pen on the page.
+He circled important parts and added question marks to others.
+There was one name he went over multiple times, making it bold.
+He also circled it and tapped his pen on the page.

-Ben had managed to sneak a look at his notes and nudged Dustin in the ribs, "And who would this Cynthia be, hm?"
+Ben had snuck a look at his notes and nudged Dustin in the ribs, "And who would this Cynthia be, hm?"

-Dustin felt a variety of emotions, going from happiness to love, and finally to sadness.
-Ben sat back as if he had stepped on a landmine, guessing that his friend had been rejected.
+Dustin felt a variety of emotions, going from happiness to love, and ending on sadness.
+Ben sat back as if he had stepped on a landmine, hazarding a guess what might have tipped Dustin off.

 Dustin didn't bother to rectify the mistake and continued his writing, drawing occasional doodles of the monsters he had vivid memories of fighting.